WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 Definitely interesting.
 [Rick Houlihan claims that he actually never used the transaction API](https://twitter.com/houlihan_rick/status/1430240266095669249)

+### Transactions and WCU/RCU

+According to [this blog post](https://aws.amazon.com/blogs/database/optimize-amazon-dynamodb-transaction-resilience/) for any given operation within the transaction _DynamoDB_ will perform two read or write operations (depending on the underlying operation)

+> As DynamoDB transactional APIs perform two underlying reads or writes for every item in the transaction

+This makes sense since _DynamoDB_ uses _two-phase commit protocol_ where the data is first written/read to/from the storage nodes, then committed.
+All of these operations are, of course, not free. **For every operation that is within your transaction you have to count double the WCU/RCU**.

+I find this very fascinating as I never once though about WCU/RCU and the throttling with the _on-demand_ pricing mode.
+I guess I have not yet built an application that scaled to traffic that would be high enough to have to worry about it.

+### Transaction conflicts

+The bigger your transactions are, the more likely you will run into transaction conflicts.
+This is where there are multiple operations competing for the same "resource" within the _DynamoDB_ table.

+Imagine `PutItem` that operates on the item with `pk` of `1` and, at the same time, firing of a transaction that has the same operation.

+Note that _DynamoDB_ uses the notion of _optimistic concurrency control_ (OCC).
+This means that there might be multiple in-flight transactions at any given time.
+There is no possibility of deadlocks as discussed earlier, before deadlock can occur, you will get the transaction conflict error.

 ## Consistency

 Usually, most of the `read` operations will be `eventually consistent`.
 This is due to the fact how DynamoDB is built.